bg-write/chatGPT-cheatsheet/README.md

 For non-developers:

-- Ask questions or give commands to ChatGPT to then take specific actions and steps. (i.e. Explain JavaScript like I'm a 5-year-old, and then explain it to me like a senior engineer.)
+- **Ask** questions or give commands to ChatGPT to then take specific actions and steps.
+  - i.e. Explain JavaScript like I'm a 5-year-old, and then explain it to me like a senior engineer.
-- Generate ideas, documentation, or dummy data (i.e. I need some sample data.
-I need a JSON array of 10 colleges with at least 10 fields each.)
+- **Generate** ideas, documentation, or dummy data.
+  - i.e. I need some sample data.
+I need a JSON array of 10 colleges with at least 10 fields each.
-- Extract summaries, key words, and other data from text, links, or other online resources (i.e. I'm applying for this role [paste in job posting URL or text] what keywords should I include on my resume?)
+- **Extract** summaries, key words, and other data from text, links, or other online resources.
+  - i.e. I'm applying for this role [paste in job posting URL or text] what keywords should I include on my resume?
-- Craft personalized study guides for future learning. (i.e. Give me a study plan to learn Python for data science within a month with free video resources.)
+- **Draft** personalized study guides for future learning.
+  - i.e. Give me a study plan to learn Python for data science within a month with free video resources.
-- Create first drafts of various text content (i.e. I have three years of experience coding in HTML, CSS, and JavaScript.
-Write a resume for me.)
+- **Create** first drafts of various text content.
+  - i.e. I have three years of experience coding in HTML, CSS, and JavaScript.
+Write a resume for me.
-- Present high-level or technical problems and ask ChatGPT for potential solutions and examples. (i.e. Write an Excel formula to add up values in cells B2 through B10.)
+- **Present** high-level or technical problems and ask ChatGPT for potential solutions and examples.
+  - i.e. Write an Excel formula to add up values in cells B2 through B10.
-- Refine text or code with specific goals. (i.e. Here is my resume [paste in text] do you spot any typos?
-If so, please list them.)
+- **Refine** text or code with specific goals.
+  - i.e. Here is my resume [paste in text] do you spot any typos?
+If so, please list them.
 - And more!

 For software engineers:

-- Develop chatbots for customer service or sales
+- **Develop** chatbots for customer service or sales
-- Create virtual assistants for personal or business use
+- **Create** virtual assistants for personal or business use
-- Integrate ChatGPT with NLP tools to automate tasks
+- **Integrate** ChatGPT with NLP tools to automate tasks
-- Generate actual draft content for marketing or advertising campaigns
+- **Generate** actual content drafts for marketing or advertising campaigns
 - And more!

 ---